Parade (musical): Act I

-The trial of Leo Frank begins, presided over by Judge Roan.
-A hysterical crowd gathers outside the courtroom, as Watson spews invective ("Hammer of Justice") and Dorsey begins the case for the prosecution ("Twenty Miles from Marietta").
-The prosecution produces a series of witnesses, most of whom give trumped evidence which was clearly fed to them by Dorsey.
-Frankie Epps testifies, falsely, that Mary mentioned that Leo "looks at her funny" when they last spoke, a sentiment echoed verbatim by three of Mary's teenage co-workers, Lola, Essie and Monteen ("The Factory Girls").
-In a fantasy sequence, Leo becomes the lecherous seducer from their testimony ("Come Up to My Office").
-Testimony is heard from Mary's mother ("My Child Will Forgive Me") and Minnie McKnight before the prosecution's star witness, Jim Conley, takes the stand.
-He claims that he witnessed the murder and helped Leo conceal the crime ("That's What He Said").
+Leo's trial begins, presided over by Judge Roan.
+A hysterical crowd gathers outside the courtroom, as Watson spews invective ("Hammer of Justice") and Dorsey begins his prosecution ("Twenty Miles from Marietta").
+He produces a series of witnesses, most of whom give trumped evidence fed to them by Dorsey.
+Frankie testifies, falsely, that Mary said Leo "looks at her funny", a sentiment echoed verbatim by three of Mary's teenage co-workers, Iola, Essie and Monteen ("The Factory Girls").
+In a fantasy sequence, Leo becomes the lecherous seducer they describe ("Come Up to My Office").
+Mary's mother testifies ("My Child Will Forgive Me"), and the Franks' housekeeper Minnie McKnight claims Leo came home in an agitated state the night of the murder and that his marriage to Lucille was abusive.
+The prosecution's star witness, Jim Conley, claims that he witnessed the murder and helped Leo conceal the crime ("That's What He Said").
 Leo is desperate.
-As Dorsey whips the observers and jurors at the trial into a frenzy, Leo is given the opportunity to deliver a statement.
-Leo offers a heartfelt speech, pleading to be believed ("It's Hard to Speak My Heart"), but it is not enough.
+As Dorsey whips the courtroom into a frenzy, Leo delivers a heartfelt statement, pleading to be believed ("It's Hard to Speak My Heart"), but it is not enough.
 He is found guilty and sentenced to hang.
-The crowd breaks out into a jubilant cakewalk as Lucille and Leo embrace, terrified ("Summation and Cakewalk").
+The crowd breaks out into a jubilant cakewalk as Lucille and Leo watch, terrified ("Summation and Cakewalk").